A Unified Framework for Hopsets and Spanners: Stretch and Hopbound Analysis Method

 \begin{proof} Let $u\in V$ be some vertex with $score(u)=i$ and let $u'\in V$ be some other vertex.
 We look at the following potential path:

 The reason we look at the $(i-1)$'th pivot of $u'$ is that this is the highest-index pivot of $u'$, such that we can still bound the distance to it:

-The reason we look at the $f^{-1}(i-1)$'th pivot of $u$ is that this is the lowest-index pivot of $u$ that still can be connected to $p_{i-1}(u')$ through a $H$-edge, according to our construction.
+The reason we look at the $f^{-1}(i-1)$'th pivot of $u$ is that this is the lowest-index pivot of $u$ that still can be connected to $p_{i-1}(u')$ through an $H$-edge, according to our construction.

 Notice that in the path above, the first and the last arrows represent edges that do exist in $H$.
 We now bound the distance between $p_{f^{-1}(i-1)}(u)$ and $p_{i-1}(u')$.
-Recall that $score(u)=i$, and therefore for every $j\in[f^{-1}(i-1),i-1]$, $d(u,p_j(u))\leq r_j$.
+Recall that $score(u)=i$, and therefore $d(u,p_j(u))\leq r_j$ for every $j\in[f^{-1}(i-1),i-1]$.
 In particular:

 and now we can see that:

 For convenience, we denote $u_0=p_{f^{-1}(i-1)}(u)$, and we also bound the distance $d(u_0,p_i(u_0))$.

 Figure \ref{fig:jump_lemma} summarizes all of the computations above.